-We are one of 12 local authorities participating in the second pilot phase of the EU Settlement Scheme for those applying for settled status.
+We are one of 12 local authorities participating in the third pilot phase of the EU Settlement Scheme for those applying for settled status.

 The Home Office is testing the EU Settlement Scheme through a series of pilots ahead of the public launch.
-This second phase of the pilot starts in November and runs until 21 December 2018 and covers employees in the higher education and health and social care sectors.
+This third phase of the pilot starts on 21 January 2019.

-We will not need to keep your ID document and in most cases you will not be asked to send your passport anywhere else during your application for settled status.
+We will not need to keep your identification document and in most cases you will not be asked to send your passport anywhere else during your application for settled status.

-Visit the Gov.uk website for Information on who is eligible to apply during the pilot phase can be found here
+Visit the Gov.uk website, where information on who is eligible to apply during the pilot phase can be found.

 What to bring to your appointment

-Please note: this service does not currently accept national identity cards.
-Only the ID documents listed above can be checked during this pilot phase.
+This service does not currently accept national identity cards.
+Only the identification documents listed above can be checked during this pilot phase.

-The cost of the EU Settlement Service is £14 (including VAT) and is in addition to the application fee payable to the Home Office.
+The cost of the EU Settlement Service is £14 (including VAT).
+There is no fee payable to the Home Office for the application itself.

 Making an application in this pilot is entirely voluntary.
 There will be no change to current rights under EU law until the end of the planned implementation period on 31 December 2020.